ioncoincore/ioncore.xyz/_posts/en/pages/faq/2016-02-15-contributing-core-guidelines.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Ion Core project (and related projects such as libsecp256k1), and is not to be confused with overall Ion Network Protocol consensus changes.
+The following applies to code changes to the 🗺️Ion Core 👯👯 👛 project (and related projects such as libsecp256k1), and is not to be confused with overall Ion Network Protocol consensus changes.

-Whether a pull request is merged into Ion Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into 🗺️Ion Core 👯👯 👛 rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general principles of the project; meets the minimum standards for inclusion; and will judge the general consensus of contributors.